Outfit of the day: Variants

 A variant is "outfit(s) of the week" (OOTW), where a user will share multiple outfits to be worn over the course of several days or a week.

 OOTDs are often seen in "Get ready with me" (GRWM) videos, where a user films their morning routine.
 In these videos, the filmers talk about their plans for the day, what makeup products they are using to get ready, and the "Outfit of the day" they are wearing.

 Criticism

-Some fashion writers have suggested that the proliferation of OOTD content encourages people to buy new clothing rather than to wear already-owned items.
+Some fashion writers have suggested that the proliferation of OOTD content encourages people to buy new clothing rather than to wear already owned items.

-Some stylists have also suggested that OOTD content encourages users to follow trends rather than explore and find their own style.
+Some stylists have also proposed that OOTD content encourages users to follow trends rather than explore and find their own style.